Post-award requirements for research, development, and evaluation awards are outlined below.

 While there is no specific page limit, award recipients are strongly encouraged to produce succinct Final Research Reports with the expectation that overly long reports may be returned.
 Final Research Reports should be written in a manner that makes the content accessible to a broad audience which includes practitioners, policymakers, and other researchers.

 The Final Research Report should include the following sections, which largely align to the RPPR format, but should be cumulative and prepared with public dissemination in mind.
-The Final Research Report should be submitted through the ‘Special Report’ function in the Grants Management System:

 - Cover Page with: